Smart Home Product Reviews & Smart Home Product Comparisons

 Because the Ring Spotlight doesn’t have as powerful light, you have the option for Ring Spotlight Battery, Ring Spotlight Wired, or Ring Spotlight Hardwired connections.
 The Ring Floodlight is significantly less flexible with only support for hardwired connections, but the light is much brighter and will do a better job of illuminating your yard.
 The other main advantage of the Floodlight is the ability to zoom — a feature that is notably lacking with the Spotlight.

 Ring has been around for years but was recently purchased by Amazon.
-The brand continues to improve, and the recent release of the new Ring Stick Up Cam Wired makes the brand an attractive option for home security.
+The brand continues to improve, and the recent release of the Ring Stick Up Cams makes the brand an attractive option for home security.
 Plus, when compared to other leading brands on the market, Ring’s subscription model is particularly competitive.

 The main downside to Ring is that they don’t have any option for Continuous Video Recording.
 However, the brand includes the Doorbell and Alarm products that can complement Ring cameras to build a complete home security system.